nskinkel/Math317-Fall2015/README.md

 **Overview**

-which includes the following topics:

 This course emphasizes the reading and writing of mathematical proofs realted to linear algebra.
-We will cover chapters most of Chapters 1--6 of [the textbook](#textbook).
-Some topics covered are listed below
+We will cover chapters most of Chapters 1 through 6 of [the textbook](#textbook).
+Some topics covered are the following:

-+ Linear Equations, vectors, matrices
++ Vectors, matrices, linear equations;
-+ Matrix Algebra
++ Matrix algebra;
-+ Vector Spaces
++ Vector spaces;
-+ Projections, Linear transformations, determinants
++ Projections, linear transformations, determinants;
-+ Eigenvalues, Eigenvectors
++ Eigenvalues, eigenvectors;
-+ Some applications if time permits
++ Some applications if time permits.

 **Prerequisites**